AdelinaPatlatii/TheFancyCalculator/README.md

 # 🧮 The Fancy Calculator

-This is a production-style **microservice** built using **FastAPI**, designed to expose mathematical operations via an HTTP API and a lightweight HTML frontend.
+This is a production-style **microservice** built using **FastAPI**, designed to expose mathematical operations via an HTTP API and a lightweight HTML frontend with secure user authentication.

 It supports:
 - Computation of the **n-th Fibonacci number**